flapjacksauce/learn_Git/bash_cleaner/README.md

 # Setting Up Bash Cleaner

-To start we need to install Bash Cleaner into out Git directory
+To start we need to install Bash Cleaner into our Git directory

 > We will start by running a few CMD lines